roelbindels/stakkr-nginx-proxy/README.md

 __WARNING: The plugin directory must be named `nginx_proxy`__ (complete path: plugins/nginx_proxy`)

 # Installation
-Clone the repository in the plugins/ directory of your docker-lamp
+Clone the repository in the plugins/ directory of your marina setup.

 You also need to add to your compose.ini:
 ```ini